mrz1836/paymail-inspector/docs/commands/paymail-inspector_brfc.md

 Use the [generate] argument with required flags to generate a new BRFC ID.

+Use the [search] argument to show any matching BRFCs by either ID, Title or Author.

 BRFC (Bitcoin SV Request-For-Comments) Specifications describe functionality across the ecosystem.
 "bsvalias" protocols and paymail implementations are described across a series of BRFC documents.